awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 + `eWiFiSecurityWPA`
 + `eWiFiSecurityWPA2`
 If your board does not support Wi\-Fi, you must still include the `testWifiConfig` section in your `device.json` file, but you can omit values for these attributes\.

+`echoServerCertificateConfiguration`
+The configurable echo server certificate generation placeholder for secure socket tests\.
+This field is required\.
+`certificateGenerationMethod`
+Specifies whether the server certificate is generated automatically or provided manually\.
+`customPath`
+If `certificateGenerationMethod` is "Custom", `certificatePath` and `privateKeyPath` are required\.
+`certificatePath`
+Specifies the filepath for the server certificate\.
+`privateKeyPath`
+Specifies the filepath for the private key\.
+`eccCurveFormat`
+Specifies the curve format supported by the board\.
+Required when `PKCS11` is set to "ecc" in `device.json`\.
+Valid values are "P224", "P256", "P384", or "P521"\.

 `echoServerConfiguration`
 The configurable echo server ports for WiFi and secure sockets tests\.
 This field is optional\.